 Obviously, this means you spend most of your child’s first year wandering around like a concussed zombie.
 Obviously, this makes performing well at work something of a challenge.
 And presumably, this is why you and your partner started discussing the whole divide and conquer sleepytime approach.

-So should you go for it or not?
+So should you go for separate rooms or not?
 I honestly don’t know.
 I say this not to troll you or waste your time, but because the suitability of this strategy depends on your answers to the following questions.

 1. Are you 100% on board with the plan?